azaidi22/hangman/README.md

 # hangman
-little hangman game in C. You have 6 tries befoer you lose.
+little hangman game in C. You have 6 tries before you lose.